Homero Calderón

 Homero Ernesto Calderón Gazui (born 20 October 1993), simply known as Homero Calderón is a Venezuelan professional former soccer player who plays for Aragua F.C. on loan from ACD Lara as a midfielder.

 Club career

 Born in Valencia, Calderón kicked off his career with Atlético Venezuela where he made 26 appearances between 2012 and 2014 without scoring a goal.
 On 28 May 2014, he signed for Doxa Katokopias in Cypriot First Division.

+Immigration

+Gazui was taken by Immigration and Customs Enforcement as of an unknown date approximately six months ago.